Aquarium, Pond Sponge Filtration |

 The power head method is generally the better choice for these reasons:

-With a new Sponge Filter your filter primarily operates mechanically (trapping debris in the sponge which can be rinsed/squeezed out in de-chlorinated water), while the more important bio feature of utilizing nitrifying bacteria to remove toxic ammonia & nitrites takes 4-8 weeks to be fully functional.
-Tthis can vary due to the age of the aquarium or new tank cycling methods, please see this excellent article for further information on this subject: “Aquarium Nitrogen Cycle; Cycling Methods”.
+With a new sponge filter, your filter primarily operates mechanically (trapping debris in the sponge which can be rinsed/squeezed out in de-chlorinated water), while the more important bio feature of utilizing nitrifying bacteria to remove toxic ammonia & nitrites takes 4-8 weeks to be fully functional.
+This can vary due to the age of the aquarium or new tank cycling methods.

-*I should note from my experience, even though a power head may move more water, I prefer connecting Sponge Filters to air pumps over water pumps as I find this application more simple, less messy, with less problems of fish knocking power heads off the lift tubes.
+*I should note: from my experience, even though a power head may move more water, I prefer connecting sponge filters to air pumps over water pumps as I find this application to be more simple, less messy, and having less problems with fish knocking power heads off the lift tubes.
 Your experience may vary but this is what I have found.

 When deciding on how high the lift tube should go (whether air driven or pump driven), consider the flow pattern you would like to achieve in your aquarium.
-I recommend as large a pattern as possible, therefore I cut the lift tubes (they can be easily cut with a hacksaw) as close to the water surface as will allow for evaporation and other minor changes in tank level and remain submerged.
+I recommend as large a pattern as possible.
+Therefore, I cut the lift tubes (easily done with a hacksaw) as close to the water surface as will allow for evaporation and other minor changes in tank level and remain submerged.

-With some very small tanks (such as Betta Tanks), I run these Sponge Filters on air power and I do not use the clear lift tube at all and only attach the air diffuser to the bulls-eye.
+With some very small tanks (such as Betta tanks), I run these sponge filters on air power and I do not use the clear lift tube at all.
+Instead, I only attach the air diffuser to the bulls-eye of the sponge filter.

-Even when air powered, the air lifts the water through the filter to the top of the lift tube where the water then exits, even thought the air bubbles continue to the surface.
+Even when air powered, the air lifts the water through the filter to the top of the lift tube where the water then exits, however, the air bubbles will continue to the surface.
 The picture to the left (click to enlarge) shows these differences.

 For tall/deep aquariums; the use of lift tube extensions can be used to provide a better flow pattern.